 Spay and neuter surgery appointments are scheduled Tuesday-Friday.
 (No surgeries on Saturday.)
-All pets should arrive at the clinic between 7:30am – 8:30am on the morning of their appointment.
+Dogs should arrive at the clinic between 7:30am and 8:00am the morning of their appointment while cats should be brought in between 8:00am and 8:30am.
 Express Surgery Appointments should arrive between 7:30am – 8:00 am.
 If you are running late, please call or continue to the facility to see if your pet can still be admitted for surgery that day.
 (If you have a special transport scheduled, please follow the instructions given by the customer service representative.)

 Schedule an appointment online or call 816-353-0940 to speak live with a customer service representative.
 SNKC does not operate on pets on a walk-in basis, as there are important subjects to discuss about your pet’s health prior to surgery.

 Express Surgery Appointments are now available.
 Express Surgery Appointments cut down your appointment check-in and checkout time to 10 minutes and include an optional, complimentary pre-surgery consultation.
 To qualify for an Express Surgery Appointment, you must pre-pay 100% for elected services and purchase and/or provide proper post-care, such as an e-collar, for your pet.
 To learn more, call and speak to a customer service representative today!